 Who inspired you to become a chef?

 My mother.
 I remember thinking “I want to be as good as my mom.”
-She was also a real support from the beginning.
+She was also really supportive from the beginning.
 She gave me the love, the passion.

 Does Macanese cuisine influence your cooking style?

 I try to respect it as much as I understand it.
 I like to eat Macanese cuisine and I love learning all the flavors and the different ways to cook the ingredients, but I am definitely not an expert.